A Move of God in Costa Rica: On the Global Methodist Church’s Convening Conference [Firebrand Big Read]

 We honored Keith Boyette for his faithful service in launching this new denomination.
 No one has put his or her shoulder to the wheel with more determination than Keith.
 He has led with the heart of a pastor and the expertise of an attorney.
 He has shown calm amid numerous storms.
 Navigating the requirements to establish churches in multiple countries with various legal provisions has been no cakewalk.
 It was fitting for us to express our gratitude to Keith on the occasion of his retirement and the launch of this new denomination.

 Bishop Luis Palomo of the Evangelical Methodist Church of Costa Rica extended gracious hospitality to us during our time in Costa Rica.
 Twice we worshiped with friends from this sister denomination, once at a nearby convention center and once at the Colegio Metodista de Costa Rica, a primary and secondary school established in 1921.
-During the second of these services the Global Methodist Church and the Evangelical Methodist Church of Costa Rica established a covenant agreement with the Evangelical Methodist Church of Costa Rica.
+During the second of these services the Global Methodist Church and the Evangelical Methodist Church of Costa Rica established a covenant agreement.

 As legislative committee work continued, other conference guests participated in mission and evangelism opportunities in the San José region.
 In partnership with the Methodist Church of Costa Rica, dozens worked with local churches and a children’s home.
 On several occasions, GMC guests and local Costa Rican leaders participated in an evangelism workshop led by Spirit & Truth and then headed out to pray for people and share the Good News of Jesus on the streets of local neighborhoods.
 Many noted they had not experienced evangelism and mission incorporated into a general conference before.
 These tangible commitments during a busy convening conference reveal the sort of mission-focused DNA God is birthing in the GMC.